GitAcc53/Reddit-Infinite-Scrolling/README.md

 Fork from https://github.com/darkred/Userscripts/tree/master/Reddit_Infinite_Scrolling#readme

 Posts Loop at 500th Post is Fixed , 500th Post Limit is Not Fixed.
+I am looking for someone to fix it.